PHPOffice/PhpSpreadsheet/docs/CalculationEngine/FunctionReference/03-02-Database-Functions.md

 ##### Notes

 In MS Excel, The field argument is optional.
 If field is omitted, DCOUNTA counts all records in the database that match the criteria.
-This logic has not yet been implemented in PHPExcel.
+This logic has not yet been implemented in PhpSpreadsheet.

 #### DGET